kubermatic/kubeone/examples/terraform/aws-dualstack/README.md

-# AWS Quickstart Terraform configs
+# AWS Dualstack Quickstart Terraform configs

 The AWS Dualstack Quickstart Terraform configs can be used to create the needed infrastructure for a Kubernetes HA cluster with dualstack (IPv4+IPv6) support.
 Check out the